-The easiest (and probably cheapest) airport to fly into from outside Italy is Milan.
+The easiest (and probably cheapest) airport to fly into from outside Europe is Milan.

 From Milanpesa airport, hop on the (rather slow) train to Milan Centrale, and then on a high speed train to Bologna.
 You can refuel at Milanpesa while you wait for your hour long train to Bologna, there is an excellent pizza place at the airport right by the boarding tracks.